simonehagey/orbdot/docs/source/model_fitting.rst

 Updating Fixed Values
 ---------------------
-These fixed values may be updated at any time by calling the :meth:`StarPlanet.update_default` method.
+The fixed values may be updated at any time by calling the :meth:`orbdot.star_planet.StarPlanet.update_default` method.
 For example,

 .. code-block:: python

     wasp12.update_default('P0', 3.14)

-This may be particularly useful if you wish to update the default values in-between model fits.
+This may be particularly useful if you wish to update the default values between model fits.
 For example, the following code snippet fits a constant-period timing model and uses the best-fit orbital period and reference transit times to update the fixed values for a subsequent radial velocity fit:

 .. code-block:: python